Building Permits

 An attached garage is considered part of the home.
 It is subject to the same setback regulations as the principal building.

-Detached garages are separate from the principal building and therefore must comply with the following regulations.
+Detached garages are separate from the principal building and therefore must comply with regulations described in Section 53 of the Land Use Bylaw and pictured in the provided template.

 More information